cloud-hypervisor/cloud-hypervisor/docs/profiling.md

 # Profiling

-`perf` can be used to profile the `cloud-hypervisor` binary but it is necessary to make some modifications to the the build in order to produce a binary that gives useful results.
+`perf` can be used to profile the `cloud-hypervisor` binary but it is necessary to make some modifications to the build in order to produce a binary that gives useful results.

 ## Building a suitable binary